★★★★★ 5.0 (60 Reviews)

 In the East Valley, a standard tub-to-shower conversion runs $5,000–$12,000 for a quality result with porcelain tile and frameless glass.
 Luxury conversions with natural stone and premium fixtures run $15,000–$35,000+.
 We always provide a flat-rate written proposal so you know the exact cost before committing.

 Not in most East Valley markets — and often the opposite.
 A well-executed master bath conversion to a large walk-in shower typically returns 70–80% of its cost at resale.
 Buyers in Gilbert and Mesa increasingly expect a quality shower in the master.
-The one exception: if you’re converting the only bathtub in the home, it can affect value for families with young children who specifically want a tub.
-Keeping a tub in the secondary bath addresses this.
+The one exception: if you are converting the only bathtub in the home, it can affect value for families with young children.
+Keeping a tub in the secondary bath addresses this concern.

 For a standard conversion, we connect the new shower valve and fixtures to the existing rough-in plumbing — typically capping the tub spout and rerouting to the shower valve.
-If the tub and shower shared a single valve (common in older homes), we replace the valve with a proper shower-only setup.
-All plumbing work is done by TJC as part of the conversion scope — no separate plumber required.
+If the tub and shower shared a single valve (common in older homes), we replace it with a proper shower-only setup.
+All plumbing work is handled as part of the conversion scope.

 Yes — some clients purchase their own tile or fixtures from a tile showroom or supplier.
-We work with customer-supplied materials, but we need to verify that materials are appropriate for the application before ordering.
+We work with customer-supplied materials, but we need to verify they are appropriate for the application before work begins.
 Customer-supplied materials should be delivered to the job site before the start date.
 We can also source everything for you through our suppliers, often at competitive pricing.

 Ready to Remove That Tub